appy-one/acebase-server/README.md

 });
 ```

+**NOTE**: The above code will create an admin user with a generated password, which will be displayed once in the console output.
+Only MD5 hashes of user passwords are stored in the auth database, so it'll become fairly hard to sign into the admin account if you don't copy/paste the password somewhere.
+If you don't want to use a generated password, see _Enable authentication_ below for info about how to supply a default password

 ### Enable SSL (https)

 To run the server on a secure https connection, you can simply provide details about the location of your certificate files: